 Can you believe the title of this article?
-It wasn't long ago that we didn't call electronics "fish finders," they were depth finders, and a flasher was really the only depth finder priced for the average angler.
-Today, we talk of pixel counts, sensitivity, high-power transmitters, and specialized transducers; and fish finders now range in price from under $300 to over $2,000.
+It wasn't long ago that we didn't call electronics "fish finders," they were depth finders, and a flasher was the only depth finder priced for the average angler.
+Today, we talk about pixel counts, sensitivity, high-power transmitters, and specialized transducers.
+Fish finders now range in price from under $300 to over $2,000.

-"Yes," say Aaron Martens, Don Iovino, Penny Berryman, and Greg Hines.
+"Yes," said Aaron Martens, Don Iovino, Penny Berryman, and Greg Hines.
 They all believe the new electronics will help.
-So we asked each of these noted professionals to describe how they use their fish finders to identify both fish and their prey.
+So we asked each noted professional to describe how they use their fish finders to identify fish and their prey.

 "People don't believe me when I tell them most of the fish I catch some days are 'graph' fish," says Aaron Martens.
-(A "graph" fish is one that is located by use of a fish finder, and then eventually caught.)
-"Back East they don't seem to use their electronics like we do out West.
-If I don't have a good set of electronics on my boat, I'm lost.
+(A "graph" fish is located using a fish finder and eventually caught.)
+"Back East, they don't seem to use their electronics like we do out West.
+I'm lost if I don't have a good set of electronics on my boat.

 "Over the years, I've learned to tell the difference, most of the time, between stripers and largemouths, and shad and other types of minnows.
-It didn't happen over night, and a lot of trial and error led me to my conclusions.
-For example, stripers move a lot faster than largemouths and don't stay on the screen as long.
-Lots of people think all fish show up as an arch on the screen, but in reality, largemouths appear many times with just a straight line."
+It didn't happen overnight, and a lot of trial and error led me to my conclusions.
+For example, stripers move faster than largemouths and don't stay on the screen as long.
+Many people think all fish show up as an arch on the screen, but largemouths often appear with just a straight line."

-Martens uses a a high definition fish finder to identify what's under his boat.
-He believes you must know what's down there in order to be consistent.
+Martens uses a a high-definition fish finder to identify what's under his boat.
+He believes you must know what's down there to be consistent.

-"You need a piece of sonar equipment that has enough pixels," says Don lovino.
+"You need sonar equipment with enough pixels," says Don Iovino.
 "And what a pixel is, is how many little squares are in an inch.
-The more squares the better the picture.
-The new generation of depthfinders have an unbelievable picture.
-The picture quality is a critical part of identifying what's down there."
+The more squares, the better the picture.
+The new generation of depthfinders has an unbelievable picture.
+The picture quality is critical to identifying what's down there."

-"By watching the differences between the various scratches and lines on the meter, you can determine what species of fish it is that you're charting, whether they be stripers or carp, or bass.
-Carp are short, fat marks that swim slower than other fish, and have a great deal of gray line associated with them.
+"By watching the differences between the various scratches and lines on the meter, you can determine what fish species you're charting, whether stripers, carp, or bass.
+Carp are short, fat marks that swim slower than other fish and have a great deal of gray line associated with them.
 Stripers appear as long dotted lines, with much more movement, and largemouths appear as straight lines, maybe dots, or scratches."

-"Baitfish will show up in gray line, in circles, and are usually being herded by other fish, or are coming up to the surface.
+"Baitfish will show up in gray line, in circles, and are usually herded by other fish or coming up to the surface.
 Baitfish in the ocean move in circles as well."

 "The most obvious way to know what's on your screen is to be observant," says Penny Berryman.
 "If there is active bait in the area you're fishing, you can pretty well tell what's going on under your boat.

-"Just today, I was watching a local Crane-type bird and it picked up a rather large Gizzard shad.
-That told me what those marks were on my screen that were too small for bass, but too large for threadfin shad.
+"Just today, I watched a local Crane-type bird, and it picked up a rather large Gizzard shad.
+That told me what those marks were on my screen.
+They were too small for bass but too large for threadfin shad.
 These gizzard shad were around 11 inches long.
 If I had not observed the crane, I could have wasted valuable time chasing bait instead of bass."

-Here in the West several different baitfish species inhabit most of our waters, and each have slightly different characteristics.
-Threadfin shad, crappie, bluegills, carp, and smelt are the most common, while many lakes have their own unique forage as well.
+Here in the West, several different baitfish species inhabit most of our waters, each with slightly different characteristics.
+Threadfin shad, crappie, bluegills, carp, and smelt are the most common, while many lakes have unique forage.
 Is it possible to distinguish between each of these many species?

 "That gets a little more complicated," says Iovino.
-"Gizzard shad, for example are larger than threadfin shad, and therefore show up more in straight lines rather than circular clouds.
-Crappies and bluegills look like little Christmas trees, and relate differently to cover.
+"Gizzard shad, for example, are larger than threadfin shad and show up more in straight lines than circular clouds.
+Crappies and bluegills look like little Christmas trees and relate differently to cover.
 The more time you spend learning bodies of water, and the more time you spend being aware of the environment, the easier time you'll have identifying what's down there."

-Greg Hines has spent literally thousands of hours scuba diving the West.
-He has seen almost all western species of fish in their environments, how they relate to structure, how they school, and how they behave.
+Greg Hines has spent thousands of hours scuba diving the West.
+He has seen almost all western species of fish in their environments; how they relate to structure, how they school, and how they behave.

-Thirty-plus years in the bass fishing business have taught these professionals the behavior of not only bass, but the forage they eat.
+Thirty-plus years in the bass fishing business have taught these professionals the behavior of not only bass but also the forage they eat.

 "You must learn to trust your electronics," says Berryman.
 "I have been with Humminbird and now Zercom for many years.
 I trust what my finders show.
-In fact, the new finders are so sharp, I don't think they miss anything.
-I rely so much on my electronics that I have two finders on the front and two back of my boat.
+The new finders are so sharp.
+I don't think they miss anything.
+I rely so much on the electronics that I have two finders on my boat's front and two back.
 A mishap in a tournament years ago left me without a functioning transducer.
 That's when I decided never to be without."

-Today, advanced electronics are allowing people to take shortcuts to the age-old method of spending time on the water, which allows them to jump right to the bottom line.
+Today, advanced electronics allow people to take shortcuts to the age-old method of spending time on the water, allowing them to jump right to the bottom line.
 However, if you don't know how the fish you seek behave, you could waste valuable time targeting the wrong fish.

 "One of the ways to tell a novice angler from more experienced ones," says Berryman, "is to listen for the beeper that goes off each time a fish goes under the boat.
 Anglers new to electronics don't often understand that any fish will cause that beeper to activate.
 If they don't know what species they're after, that little beeper will drive them crazy.
 The first thing I'd do is turn that beeper off."